b-fakhar/Kaggle-Personalized-Medicine--Redefining-Cancer-Treatment/README.md

 - Have a highly interpritable model since a medical practitionar needs to provide proper reasonining on why ML algorithm is predicting any class.

-Note: This is not a trivial task since interpreting clinical evidence is very challenging even for human specialists.
-Therefore, modeling the clinical evidence (text) will be critical for the success.

 # Dataset:
 This Kaggle project has two traning datasets, which are linked via the ID field:
 - training_variants - a comma separated file containing the description of the genetic mutations used for training.
 Fields are